marcpaterno/spack_retreat/plan-for-standard-builds.md

 3. Note that commits to an experiment's repositories, and not only changes to LArSoft, might break that experiment's CI tests.
    It is the responsibility of each experiment to maintain their CI system by keeping the branches of the repositories they use for development up-to-date with the development head of LArSoft.
-   If an experiment does not keep their CI tests up-to-date with the most recent release of LArSoft, or that branch otherwise becomes incompatible with the most recent release, then their CI tests will be (perhaps temporarily) removed from the workflow of the CI system used to verify new PRs in LArSoft.
+   If an experiment does not keep their CI tests up-to-date with the most recent release of LArSoft, or that branch otherwise becomes incompatible with the most recent release, then their CI tests will be removed from the workflow of the CI system used to verify new PRs in LArSoft.
    It will be re-enabled in the workflow as soon as the experiment updates their code to work with the most recent release of LArSoft.

 4. Bug fix PRs for old releases of LArSoft can be accepted for declared production releases of LArSoft only.